 Bad: “Why did you do that?” he asked angrily.

 Better: “Why did you do that?” he snarled.

 Another quick and easy way to find a new synonym for reporting verbs is if you are a Grammarly user.
 You are only one right-click away from a long list of suggested replacements.

-If you use ProWritingAid, you have even more help with both simple or contextural choices for synonyms.
+If you use ProWritingAid, you can get even more help with both simple or contextural choices for said synonyms.

 Said by emotions

 Before we get to the full list of verbs that you can use to replace said, here is a quick concise selection listed by emotions and situations that you might want to use for your reference.